Experience New Year’s Eve in Copenhagen

 Firework display at Dronning Louises Bridge | Taken by @meetmartin

-Tips for a great start to your New Years Eve in Copenhagen
+Setting the Scene for a Perfect New Years Eve in Copenhagen

 The winter leap | Taken by @mkjaergaard